 Ugh.
 Nobody likes foreign transaction fees.
 These pesky fees can stick charges not only on purchases abroad, but on buys made in the U.S. from sellers located overseas.
 For obvious reasons foreign transaction fees are a real headache for credit card holders who like to travel -- Capital One® Venture® Rewards Credit Cards' target audience.
 The card has no foreign transaction fees at all, potentially saving a user hundreds or even thousands of dollars every year.

 For example, a one-week vacation in Tokyo might cost somewhere around $3,500, given judicious budgeting.
 Since 3% is a more or less typical foreign transaction fee, that visitor would incur charges of $105.
-This alone exceeds the Capital One® Venture® Rewards Credit Card annual fee of $95.
+This alone exceeds the Capital One® Venture® Rewards Credit Card annual fee.

-I'm stopping at only three features, because they're more than enough to justify the $95 annual fee of Capital One® Venture® Rewards Credit Card.
-If a cardholder takes advantage of the 50,000 mile sign-up bonus, that alone would pay for more than half a decade of annual fees if swapped for the $500 statement credit for travel outlays.
-Even without that, the across-the-board 2x miles, and the generous Hotels.com 10x miles, programs can quickly amass total miles to help defray travel expenses.
+I'm stopping at only three features, because they're more than enough to justify the annual fee of Capital One® Venture® Rewards Credit Card.
+If a cardholder takes advantage of the sign-up bonus, that alone would pay for more than half a decade of annual fees.
+Even without that, the across-the-board 2x miles can quickly amass total miles to help defray travel expenses.
 At the end of the day, this is a card that earns nicely for those who enjoy at least a little travel, with earning and redemption rules that are refreshingly straightforward.